 84 Bishop Allen Drive, Cambridge, MA

-We are popping-up at Starlight Square on October 24th, 2020 from 12–4 pm as part of Popportunity, a weekly market of local vendors run by the Central Square BID!
-We will bring our famous outdoor living room to the event—a place where people of all ages can come by to play, hang out, and warm-up.
-We will have trampolines, warm beverages, a patio heater, and our brand new seesee-sawsaw.
-More information here.
+We popped-up at Starlight Square on October 24th, 2020 from 12–4 pm as part of Popportunity, a weekly market of local vendors run by the Central Square BID!
+We brought our famous outdoor living room to the event—a place where people of all ages can come by to play, hang out, and warm-up.
+We had trampolines, fresh cider, and our brand new seesee-sawsaw.

 Tawakal Outdoor Seating Parklet

 389 Maverick Street, Boston, MA

 As in-person activities abruptly halted due to COVID-19, we turned our expertise to outdoor spaces.
 Our first project, a collaboration with CommonWealth Kitchen, was an outdoor seating parklet we installed at Tawakal Halal Cafe in East Boston.
 We developed an adaptable, repeatable, and affordable 8′ x 20′ design, consisting of two large picnic-style tables a safe distance away from each other, a canopy allowing guests to enjoy the space in all weather conditions, lights, and live herbs and spices you can put right on your food.

 December 2019 – July 2020